The Pitt Innovation Challenge 2022

-- Round Three: Selected* teams will be invited to submit a Response to Reviewers, and pitch their idea to a panel of judges at the PInCh final event.
+- Round Three: Selected* teams will be invited to submit a Response to Reviewers, and pitch their idea to a panel of judges at the PInCh final event on Wednesday, October 19.

 *Participants for Rounds Two and Three are chosen from prior rounds; it is not possible to enter PInCh at Round Two or Three.
 Please refer to each Round's webpage for submission requirements.